Bariatric Walk-In Tubs for Seniors

 When Should You Buy a Bariatric Walk-In Tub?

 A lot of people wait until they need a bariatric walk-in tub to buy one.
 These tubs are more expensive than regular tubs, but they also come with an advanced function.
 If you don’t need a walk-in tub right now, you should consider when you will need one.
 Especially if you don’t plan on changing your place of residence, a walk-in tub can be a solid investment, one that ultimately serves to keep you safe and preserve your independence.

 Are you only five years from being a senior citizen?
-Do you have an illness or disability that impacts your mobility and it continues to get worse?
+Do you have an illness or disability that impacts your mobility, and it continues to get worse?
 Is it possible that an elderly parent will live with you in the next few years?
 If you said yes to any of these questions, then it’s time to shop for a bariatric walk-in tub.